An unknown situs viscerum inversus totalis, accidentally discovered after computed tomography

 DESCRIPTION OF THE CASE

-The patient, a 56-year-old female, came to the Emergency Department with recurrent and colic left flank pain, especially on the left; the patient referred an intermittent pain migrating upwards, to the back, and to the region under the shoulder blade and left shoulder [7-9].
-She also reports nausea and vomiting so, a CT with a contrast medium was performed (►Fig. 1).
+A 56-year-old female patient presented to the emergency department with recurrent and colic left flank pain, particularly on the left side of the abdomen.
+She experienced intermittent pain migrating upward, to the back, under the shoulder blade and left shoulder [7–12].

-The patient hasn’t ever had any other significant chest-cardiac or respiratory symptoms or some previous CT exams; so, the first CT image of the thorax shows the radiologist a condition of dextrocardia and create a new diagnostic hypothesis; further imaging studies on the rest of the thorax and abdomen confirmed the diagnosis of SIT (►Fig. 2-3).
+The patient had not experienced any other significant cardiac or respiratory symptoms or previous CT.
+The first CT image of the thorax showed dextrocardia and a new diagnostic hypothesis was created.
+Further imaging studies of the thorax and abdomen confirmed the diagnosis of an unknown SIT (Fig. 2 and 3 ).

-The CT confirms the SIT: an asymptomatic situs viscerum inversus totalis (►Fig. 4).
+The contrasted CT confirmed the SIT: an asymptomatic situs viscerum inversus totalis (Fig. 4).

-In addition, the images from the high abdomen show a left-sided gallbladder with some micro-calculi, that could explain the clinical condition of recurrent flank pain on the left [1-5].
-For the most part, this discovery appeared to be completely innocuous for the patient’s health [6].
+In addition, the images from the high abdomen show a left-sided gallbladder with some micro-calculi, which could explain the clinical condition of recurrent flank pain on the left [1–7].
+For the most part, this unsuspected discovery appeared completely innocuous for the patient’s health [9].

-The present case is not directly related to significant symptoms or acute problems due to SIT; instead, the interventions were focused on critical symptoms and the management and prevention of complications [10-12].
-The treatment of biliary colic aims to reduce pain with painkillers and antispasmodics, to relieve symptoms (►Fig. 5).
+This case is not directly related to significant symptoms or acute problems due to SIT; instead, the interventions were focused on critical symptoms and the management and prevention of complications [12–16].
+Biliary colic treatment aims to reduce pain with painkillers and antispasmodics to relieve symptoms (Fig. 5).

-Instead, the future treatment regimen and follow-up for the SIT are frequently interdisciplinary, comprising pulmonologists, cardiologists, and gastroenterologists.
-The management plan is adapted to the individual needs of each patient.
+The future treatment regimen and follow-up for SIT are frequently interdisciplinary, comprising pulmonologists, cardiologists, and gastroenterologists.
+The management plan is adapted to the needs of each patient.

 DISCUSSION

-So, this condition could affect the chest, and in particular the heart and the large vessels: because each cardiac chamber is asymmetrical, situs also applies to the heart.
+This condition could affect the chest, particularly the heart and large blood vessels because each cardiac chamber is asymmetrical; situs also applies to the heart.
+In addition, the anatomy of the arteries and the abdomen is mirrored (Fig. 7).

-The SIT still has no clear and recognized cause today.
-Given the frequent relationship between aberrant situs and other unusual congenital abnormalities, an acquired etiology originating from an in-utero insult that disrupts the normal process of differentiation and orientation has been proposed [8].
+Currently, SIT still has no clear and recognized causes.
+Given the frequent relationship between aberrant situs and other unusual congenital abnormalities, a study proposed an acquired etiology originating from an in-utero insult that disrupts the normal process of differentiation and orientation [8].

-This anatomic condition could complicate the diagnostic process and the diagnostic/treatment operations especially if invasive.
-Because of their rarity, practicing doctors, such as gastroenterologists, radiologists, and surgeons, typically have little experience with these patients [12-15].
+This anatomical condition could complicate the diagnostic process and diagnostic/treatment procedures, particularly invasive ones.
+Because of their rarity, practicing doctors, such as gastroenterologists, radiologists, and surgeons, typically have little experience with these patients [14–17].

 CONCLUSION

-Regular evaluations and communication between doctors and their patients with SIT are critical for optimizing care and preserving the highest possible quality of life, against the resolution of future pathologies and syndromic complications.
+Many people with SI are unaware of this condition until they experience some symptoms that require treatment or until they undergo clinical examinations, for example, chest auscultation or US of the abdomen.
+However, follow-up is required because mirrored architecture can make future disorders more difficult to detect.
+Thus, regular evaluations and communication between doctors and patients with SIT are critical for optimizing care and preserving the highest possible quality of life, against the resolution of future pathologies and syndromes.

 ×